-- Look for feeds that deliver calories from FAT and not carbs!
+Look for feeds that deliver calories from FAT, not sugar or non-structural starches

-- WATCH OUT FOR TREATS!
-Many are filled with sugars ( bad starches or carbs)…
+WATCH OUT FOR TREATS!
+Most are filled with sugars (bad starches)

 Inflammatory laminitis is less common, but can still turn into founder.
 It is usually easily avoided with a good farrier, and reasonable vet care when there is a problem.
 As are bacterial infections, which can usually be stopped (or avoided) before they become an issue.
 You can